tsnellgrove/dark_castle3/doc/to_do.md

 	- creatures = pre-action trigger, post-action trigger, pre-action auto, post-action auto

 - Perhaps rooms have an attribute of invis_obj_lst (list contains travel_effects) ?
+- Perhaps invisible objects are of a class that wriiting inherits from??

 ### Cutscene ###